conventional-changelog/conventional-changelog/packages/conventional-changelog-core/README.md

 Lerna tags releases in the format `foo-package@1.0.0` and assumes that packages are stored in the directory structure `./packages/foo-package`.

+##### tagPrefix

+Specify a prefix for the git tag that will be taken into account during the comparison.
+For instance if your version tag is prefixed by `version/` instead of `v` you would specify `--tagPrefix=version/`

 #### context

 See the [conventional-changelog-writer](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-changelog-writer) docs.
 There are some defaults or changes: